 - Selenium Grid

-Brief Introduction to Selenium tools
+Brief Introduction to Selenium Versions

 Selenium IDE (Selenium Integrated Development Environment)

-Advantages and disadvantages of Selenium IDE:
+Advantages and Disadvantages of Selenium IDE:

 Selenium RC (Selenium Remote Control)

 Loopholes and restrictions which were imposed while using Selenium Core made it difficult for the user to leverage the benefits of the tool to its totality.
-Thus it made the testing process a cumbersome and a far reaching task.
+Thus it made the testing process a cumbersome and a far-reaching task.

-Unlike selenium IDE, selenium RC supports a wide range of browsers and platforms.
+Unlike Selenium IDE, Selenium RC supports a wide range of browsers and platforms.